lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 presenting evidence in the direction of considering both H4a and H4b valid.

-The distribution of the sample (n=270) of entries analysed in the same manner in the 'High-confidence' subset is shown in Table 8 below.
+Onto our second dataset, the distribution of the sample (n=270) of entries analysed in the same manner in the 'High-confidence' subset is shown in Table 8 below.

 | Score range | Number of entries for analysis |
 | :---------- | :------------------------------|